Sound engine¶

 The Active switch enables or disables the arpeggiator while the Note Length knob adjusts the length of notes played in each step relatively to the arpeggiator tempo (which is derived from the main Tempo and can be set to different time signatures).

-the arpeggiator.
-The Step Grid
+Step Grid

 The chaining either generates legato in the Mono polyphony mode or joins two steps with equal octaves in the Dual and Poly modes.